cyber-dojo/exercises-start-points/start-points/Diff_Selector/readme.txt

-When showing the diff for a traffic-light, cyber-dojo has a function to select one of the files.
+When reviewing a traffic-light, cyber-dojo uses a function to select one of the files.

+Your task is to write this selection function.

 The function has two parameters:
+  o) previous-filename; a string
-  o) the string filename selected from the previous traffic-light
+     the filename of the previously viewed traffic-light
-  o) an array of diff data, one diff per file.
+  o) diffs; an array
+     diff data, one per file.

-The function returns the index of the selected diff in the array.
+The function returns the index of the selected diff (in diffs) according to the following cascading rules:

+Rule 1:
+If any diff is for a changed, previous-filename, select it.

+Rule 2:
+If any diff is for a changed, non .txt file, select one with the (possibly equal) largest change-count.

+Rule 3:
+If any diff is for an identically renamed, non .txt file, select one with the (possibly equal) largest same-count.

+Rule 4:
+If any diff is for an empty, created, non .txt file, select one.

+Rule 5:
+If any diff is for an empty, deleted, non .txt file, select one.

+Rule 6:
+If any diff is for a changed, .txt file, select one with the (possibly equal) largest change-count.

+Rule 7:
+If any diff is for an identically renamed, .txt file, select one with the (possibly equal) largest same-count.

+Rule 8:
+If any diff is for the (unchanged) previous-filename, select it.

+Rule 9:
+Select the diff whose filename is 'cyber-dojo.sh'

+Note:
+o) 'changed' means 'change-count' is greater than zero.

+o) 'change-count' means the sum of the added line-count and the deleted line-count.

+o) a diff for 'cyber-dojo.sh' will always exist.

 The diff data for each file is in JSON format.
 For example: